Prompt Power-Ups Timing Guide (2 Hours)

 • Tip: the checklist is more valuable if students own the language.
 “Did I give examples?” in their own words is better than a pre-printed checklist.

-• Objective: introduce the git save workflow they’ll use throughout the series.
+• Objective: introduce the git save workflow they’ll use throughout the series, and show them their app live on the web.

 • Git flow: